-The RANDS during COVID-19 Round 1 survey-specific base sampling weights were derived using a combination of the final panel weights (described above) and the probability of selection into RANDS associated with the sampled panel member.
-The overall survey sampling weights were calculated as the panel weights multiplied by the inverse probability of selection of an AmeriSpeak® Panel member to RANDS during COVID-19 Round 1 Probability Sample, where the probability of selection of a panelist within a stratum (defined by race/ethnicity, age, sex, education, and household income) was n_h/N_h , the ratio of the number of panelists sampled (n_h) and the total number of panelists available (N_h) in that stratum (h).
+The RANDS during COVID-19 Round 2 survey-specific base sampling weights were derived using a combination of the final panel weights (described above) and the probability of selection into RANDS associated with the sampled panel member.
+The overall survey sampling weights were calculated as the panel weights multiplied by the inverse probability of selection of an AmeriSpeak[®] Panel member to RANDS during COVID-19 Round 1 Probability Sample (and thus Round 2 Probability Sample as well), where the probability of selection of a panelist within a stratum (defined by race/ethnicity, age, sex, education, and household income) was n_h/N_h , the ratio of the number of panelists sampled (n_h) and the total number of panelists available (N_h) in that stratum (h).

 Since not all sampled panel members responded to the survey interview, an adjustment is needed to account for non-respondents.
-This adjustment decreases potential nonresponse bias associated with probability-sampled panel members who did not complete the RANDS during COVID-19 Round 1 survey.
+This adjustment decreases potential nonresponse bias associated with probability-sampled panel members who did not complete the RANDS during COVID-19 Round 2 survey.
 The nonresponse-adjusted survey weights for the study were calculated by raking the overall survey sampling weights to general population totals associated with the following socio-demographic characteristics: age, sex, education, race/Hispanic ethnicity and Census Division.
-Any extreme weight was trimmed based on a criterion of minimizing the mean squared error associated with key survey estimates and then weights were re-raked to the same population totals.
-Once weighting adjustment achieved the goal of matching the CPS population post-stratum totals, the weights provided by NORC (WEIGHT_AmSp) were proportionally adjusted to sum to the total number of respondents in the RANDS during COVID-19 Round 1 Probability Sample (n=6,800).
+Any extreme weights were trimmed based on a criterion of minimizing the mean squared error associated with key survey estimates and then weights were re-raked to the same population totals.
+Once weighting adjustment achieved the goal of matching the CPS population post-stratum totals, the weights provided by NORC (WEIGHT_AmSp) were proportionally adjusted to sum to the total number of respondents in the RANDS during COVID-19 Round 2 Probability Sample (n=5,981).

 The NORC-provided weights were further calibrated by NCHS to produce experimental estimates for selected COVID-19-related outcomes through raking using information from the 2018 National Health Interview Survey (NHIS).
-In order to correct for potential biases due to differences in demographic distribution and health statuses of probability-sampled respondents to RANDS during COVID-19 Round 1 and the 2018 NHIS, the weights were adjusted by raking to the percentage estimates of demographic and health variables from the 2018 NHIS (i.e. age, sex, education, race/Hispanic ethnicity, Census region, family income, marital status, diagnosed asthma, diagnosed hypertension, diagnosed diabetes, and diagnosed high cholesterol).
-The final calibrated weights (WEIGHT_CALIBRATED) were proportionally adjusted to sum to the total number of respondents in the RANDS during COVID-19 Round 1 Probability Sample (n=6,800).
+In order to correct for potential biases due to differences in demographic distribution and health statuses of probability-sampled respondents to RANDS during COVID-19 Round 2 and the 2018 NHIS, the weights were adjusted by raking to the percentage estimates of demographic and health variables from the 2018 NHIS (i.e. age, sex, education, race/Hispanic ethnicity, Census region, family income, marital status, diagnosed asthma, diagnosed hypertension, diagnosed diabetes, and diagnosed high cholesterol).
+The final calibrated weights (WEIGHT_CALIBRATED) were proportionally adjusted to sum to the total number of respondents (n=5,981).